 With the approval of the Department's Graduate Coordinator and the Dean of Graduate Studies, a leave of absence may be granted.
-Leave of absence forms may be obtained at www.wcupa.edu/grad/.
+Leave of absence forms may be obtained at the Graduate School website.
 A leave of absence does not extend the six-year time limit for completion of all degree requirements.

 Unless a graduate student is granted a leave of absence, he or she is ineligible to return until readmitted.
-A formal application for readmission must be completed and submitted to the Office of Graduate Studies.
-Forms are available online at www.wcupa.edu/grad/.
+A formal application for readmission must be completed and submitted to the Graduate School.
+Forms are available on the Graduat School Website.